 Here you can learn about some of the recent museum trips, special projects and exhibition outings that have been sponsored by the Upper School Visual Arts Department recently, as well as look at slide shows of our students engaging in projects and activities that enhance their education in art beyond what is outlined in our curriculum.

-Mock Exams for the new IB Visual Arts Guidelines - senior students undergo a critical appraisal of their progress to date in last weeks of November
+Mock Exams for the IB Visual Arts course: senior students undergo a critical appraisal of their progress to date in last weeks of November

 The Historical Portrait Project